 The Best Patio Umbrellas for Any Size Outdoor Space

 The ultimate summer must-have when outdoor living calls you but you need a reprieve from the sun’s beating rays?
 A patio umbrella, of course!
 The right umbrella brings a big patch of shade and an equally big splash of style to your space, but beyond good looks there are various features to consider to find the size, material, base, and operating mechanism that will suit your needs.
-Here’s everything you need to know about choosing the best patio umbrella for your outdoor space, including three great picks that win rave reviews from homeowners like you:
+Ahead, learn the features of patio umbrellas and what to look for in a quality option—and don’t miss our roundup of top-pick favorites among the best patio umbrellas available!

 - BEST SMALL PATIO UMBRELLA: Abba 7.5-Foot Patio Umbrella

 - BEST MID-SIZE PATIO UMBRELLA: Abba 9-Foot Market Umbrella

 - BEST LARGE PATIO UMBRELLA: Grand Patio NAPOLI 12-foot Offset Umbrella

 Outdoor umbrellas come in a dizzying array of colors, patterns, and fabrics but only two basic design styles—market and cantilever.

 - Market models are the classic, upright patio umbrella.
 Most have a vented canopy, which allows for a bit of wind to flow through without lifting the umbrella from the ground.
 Some market umbrellas have a tilt function, which lets you adjust the upper portion of the frame to keep the shade centered right where you want it.
 Market umbrellas are excellent options for shading a patio table, outdoor kitchen, or small seating area.

 - Cantilever umbrellas—also called offset umbrellas—have an arching frame that offsets the canopy from the base.
 This means you can shade your lounge chairs or outdoor entertaining area without the umbrella base getting in the way.